-First Lieutenant William W. Bonner was born in 1917.
+First Lieutenant William Walton Bonner was born in 1917.
 His father was Luther Bonner and his mother was Johnnie Bonner.
 He lived with his parents and maternal grandfather, William W. Halton, in Knoxville.
 After four years of college, he enlisted in the Air Corps on September 5, 1941 in Fort Oglethorpe, Georgia.
 He served in the North African Theater in the 60th Fighter Squadron, 33rd Fighter Group.
 He was killed on Saturday, July 10, 1943.
 His death is listed as Foreign Object Destruction.
 He is memorialized at North Africa American Cemetery in Carthage, Tunisia.
 He was awarded an Air Medal with an Oak Leaf Cluster.

 1st Lt Bonner was the pilot of aircraft P-40L with serial number 42-10609.
 He departed from Pantalleria Island on a combat mission to Sicily.